Lakusan/invisnav/README.md

 <div>
     </br>
     <p>
-   This application was developed as part of my Master's thesis in Applied Computer Science at SRH University Heidelberg, from March to September 2024.
+   This application was developed as part of my Master's Thesis in Applied Computer Science at SRH University Heidelberg (March to September 2024).
     </p>
     <p>
     Abstract: